 Appropriate possible index patients for periurethral bulking therapy (PBT) include those with mild-to-moderate-volume SUI (<3 pads per day), those who may desire future pregnancy, those who are not candidates for more invasive surgery, and women who accept a lower likelihood of success.
-PBT is also a good option in non-index patients who are not good candidates for surgery, have failed other surgeries, are of advanced age, or who empty their bladder poorly.^{65,77}

-Contraindications to urethral bulking agents include a history of hypersensitivity to the bulking agent and active UTI.
-Potential adverse events include UTI, injection site pain, transient urinary retention, temporary dysuria, hematuria, de novo urgency incontinence, bulking agent extrusion, immune reaction, rare granuloma formation, and possible abscess and pseudocyst formation.^{65,76,78}
+PBT is also a good option in non-index patients who are not good candidates for surgery, have failed other surgeries, are of advanced age, or who empty their bladder poorly.^{65,77} active UTI.
+Potential adverse events include UTI, injection site pain, transient urinary retention, temporary dysuria, hematuria, de novo urgency incontinence, bulking agent extrusion, immune reaction, rare granuloma formation, and possible abscess and pseudocyst formation.
+65,76,78